Godsbeloved2420/Excel_Function_3---LookUp/README.md

 ## 7.0.
 Acknowledgement

-I acknowledge LITA for this great platform for learning.
+I acknowledge PSP ANALYTICS for this great platform for learning.
 I want to sincerely appreciate Mr. Joseph Elijah for providing the dataset that was used for this analysis.
 Google Colab was employed in this analysis.